 }API

-In a multi-tenant Software as a Service (SaaS) platform, customers of different levels may access the same resource pool.
-You may need to guarantee bandwidth for VIP customers, while regular customers share the remaining resources.
+Use this in a multi-tenant Software as a Service (SaaS) platform where customers of different tiers access the same resource pool.
+Assign higher priority to premium customers to guarantee their bandwidth, while standard customers share the remaining resources.

 ossutil

-ossutil api invoke-operation --op-name put-resource-pool-requester-priority-qos-configuration --method PUT --parameters resourcePool=hz-rp-03 --parameters requesterPriorityQos --body=file://requester-priority-qos.xml(Optional) To retrieve and verify the configuration, run the following command.
+ossutil api invoke-operation --op-name put-resource-pool-requester-priority-qos-configuration --method PUT --parameters resourcePool=hz-rp-03 --parameters requesterPriorityQos --body=file://requester-priority-qos.xml(Optional) Verify the configuration:

 ossutil api invoke-operation --op-name get-resource-pool-requester-priority-qos-configuration --method GET --parameters resourcePool=hz-rp-03 --parameters requesterPriorityQos